Next deadline is

 Who is judging this year's contest?

 Most years have had a panel of judges from varying ages and walks of life.
 The poems that speak to the greater number prevail.
 Since the panel changes from year to year, they are introduced at the Launch.
-Sometimes I tag random customers at the store to get their opinions.
+Sometimes I even tag random customers at the store to get their opinions.

 Will there be a contest next year?